Sheetal-Patel17/Machine-Learning-Journey/Project_1/README.md

-Heart Disease Project — Heart.ipynb
+Insurance Charges Project — Insurance.ipynb

-The notebook currently has 53 cells and follows this pipeline:
+Your Insurance notebook has 53 cells, so it is considerably further along.

-1. EDA — Completed ✅
+A. Dataset + EDA ✅
-We have:
+We loaded:

-Imported NumPy, Pandas, Seaborn, Matplotlib
-Loaded insurance.csv
+insurance.csv

+Then performed:

-Viewed the dataset using head()
+head()
-Checked dataset shape
-Checked data types and information
-Generated descriptive statistics
-Checked missing values
-Plotted distributions for:
+Shape
+info()
+describe()
+Missing-value check

+B. EDA Visualizations ✅
+We analyzed:

-Age
+Age distribution
-BMI
+BMI distribution
-Children
+Children distribution
-Charges
+Charges distribution
-Analyzed categorical variables:
-Sex
+Sex distribution
-Smoker
+Smoker distribution

-Children
-Created boxplots to inspect outliers
+You also created:

+Boxplots
-Created a correlation heatmap
+Correlation heatmap

-So your Exploratory Data Analysis is done.

-2. Data Cleaning & Preprocessing — Completed ✅
+C. Data Cleaning ✅
 We:

-Created a cleaned copy of the dataset
+Created a cleaned dataset
-Removed duplicate rows
+Removed duplicates
 Checked missing values
 Checked data types

-Converted:
+D. Encoding ✅
+We converted:

+male → 0
-male/female → 0/1
+female → 1

+no smoker → 0
-no/yes smoker → 0/1
+yes smoker → 1

-Renamed:
+Then renamed them:

 sex → is_female
 smoker → is_smoker

-Applied one-hot encoding to region
-Converted the resulting data to integer format
+You also encoded region.

-3. Feature Engineering — Completed ✅
+E. Feature Engineering ✅
-We created a new BMI category feature:
+We created:

+BMI Category

 Underweight
 Normal
 Overweight
 Obese

-Then you converted those categories into dummy variables.
+Then one-hot encoded the BMI categories.

+F. Feature Scaling ✅
-You also applied StandardScaler to:
+We applied StandardScaler to:

-age
-bmi
-children

-This is a good step because you're preparing numerical features for a linear regression model.
+Age
+BMI
+Children

-4. Feature Selection / Statistical Analysis — Completed ✅
+G. Statistical Feature Analysis ✅
-This is actually a strong part of your notebook.
+This is an important part of your Insurance project.
 We performed:

 Pearson Correlation

-Checked relationships between numerical/features and charges.
+to analyze numerical feature relationships.

+You also performed:

 Chi-Square Test

-Tested categorical features against binned insurance charges.
+on categorical features against binned insurance charges.

+You used:

-Used significance level α = 0.05.
+α = 0.05
-Used the results to decide which features should be retained/dropped.

-Then you selected your final features:
+and used the results for feature selection.

+H. Final Feature Selection ✅
+We final dataset uses:

 age
 is_female